 Equifax Fraud Alert Removal

-Call: (888) 836-6351
+Call (888) 836-6351

 Hours: 8 AM – Midnight ET / 7 days a week

-- Request to remove your fraud alert or active duty alert
+- Request to remove your fraud or active duty alert

-- Complete identity verification questions
+- Complete identity verification (credit/public record questions)

-- Confirm the alert has been removed before ending the call
+- Confirm removal before ending the call

-- Request written confirmation by mail if available
+- Ask for written confirmation if available

 Equifax Information Services LLC